 He graduated from Montana State University in May 2013 with a B.S. in environmental engineering, a B.A. in Hispanic studies, and a minor in Latin American and Latino studies.

-He began writing for what was then the “static” section of the MSU Exponent in January 2009, served two years as opinion editor — where he helped revamp and rebrand the section — and worked as the senior opinion columnist during his final year, 2012 – 2013.
+He began writing for opinion section of the MSU Exponent in January 2009 and served two years as opinion editor — where he helped revamp and rebrand the section — and worked as the senior opinion columnist and designated beer drinker during his final year, 2012 – 2013.
 In addition to his opinion columns, he regularly contributed satirical Sugarbeet articles, outdoors essays, and occasional feature-style reporting pieces, in addition to writing a biweekly Brewponent column on Montana beers and microbreweries.

 He currently contributes to the Last Best Plates, an online magazine/blog that aims to share all of the “delicious stories, places, and people of Montana … one plate at a time.”